-CALL FOR PAPERS: THE SOUTHWEST ART HISTORY CONFERENCE XXX
+CALL FOR PAPERS: THE SOUTHWEST ART HISTORY CONFERENCE 32

-Proposals are now being accepted for papers for the thirtieth annual Southwest Art History Conference (SWAHC).
-The conference will be held in Taos, New Mexico, 10-12 October 2018 (Wednesday-Friday).
+Proposals are now being accepted for papers for the thirty-second annual Southwest Art History Conference (SWAHC).
+The conference will be held in Taos, New Mexico, 7-9 October 2020 (Wednesday-Friday).
 Papers should be 20-30 minutes in length and generally include visuals.
 Topics should be relevant to the art and artists of the Southwest or the American West and their place in the broader framework of American art history and visual culture.

 This conference embraces a wide variety of themes and methodologies, including the presentation of primary research on individual artists, explorations of the sociological and cultural contexts within which the art of the American Southwest has been created, as well as presentations by artists.
 Papers have also been included on public art, art patrons, and individual works of art.
 Past topics have examined themes in architecture, anthropology, folklore, film, and literature, as well as art history.
 The conference is comprised of four sessions of three to four papers each.
 A question and answer period led by the session’s moderator follows the presentation of the papers, which share a general theme.
 Proposals for individual papers should be submitted by e-mail in the form of a one-page abstract, and should also include a short vita of the presenter, along with a mailing address, telephone number, FAX, and e-mail address.